hurr-son/odin-recipes/README.md

 Designing a recipe website to showcase the html I've just learned.

-I completed the Recipe Project Website.
+I just completed the Recipe Project Website.

 It was a lot of fun to mess around with html and complete a functional, albeit, pretty ugly website.